15th March, 2021

 CIOs shouldn't leave security risks unaddressed.
 It doesn't just create immediate legal and business issues; it also hinders long-term growth.
 One of the first solutions in this direction can be to use an identity and access management solution for user management.

-The threat of compliance from a cloud services SaaS vendor is real—from unauthorized usage and weak audit trails to archaic information security protocols.
-Given the rise of data sharing among cloud applications, you need to increase your awareness levels to take a zero-compromise stance on ensuring compliance.
+The threat of compliance from a third-party vendor (a SaaS app used at your company) is very real—from unauthorized usage and weak audit trails to archaic information security protocols.
+Given the rise of data sharing among SaaS apps, you need to increase your awareness levels to take a zero-compromise stance on ensuring compliance.

-Two of the most significant attacks in the last decade had taken place through third-party vendors:
+Two of the largest attacks in the last decade had taken place through third-party vendors:

-The cost of a vendor breach in 2013 to Target was $236 million and 140 lawsuits.
-"The cyber attacker," according to the state investigation, "managed to access Target's computer gateway by stealing credentials from a third-party HVAC vendor."
-These credentials helped the hackers exploit weaknesses in the company's system, enter the customer service database, and install malware.
+A vendor breach in 2013 costed Target $236 million in total expenses, and 140 lawsuits were filed against the company.
+“The cyber attacker managed to access Target’s computer gateway,” according to state investigation “by stealing credentials from a third-party HVAC vendor.”
+These credentials helped the hackers exploit weaknesses in the company’s system, enter the customer service database, and install malware.
 The attackers accessed sensitive data such as full names, emails, credit card numbers, verification codes, etc.

 Another issue apart from third-party vendors is abandoned apps.
 An abandoned (or orphaned) app is an app without any owner.
 An employee bought an app for a specific requirement and afterward the app was not terminated properly or the employee left.